OH1TR/esp8266-oled-0.96/readme.md

 5. Connect USB to RS232 3.3v module: GND -> GND, RxD -> TxD, TxD -> RxD.
 And connect IO0 to GND on the board, there is extra GND pin on the board.

-6. Plug USB.
+6. Plug power USB.

 7. Build and upload.

-8. Disconnect IO0, and unplug and replug USB to run the code.
+8. Disconnect IO0, and unplug and replug power USB to run the code.